supercollider/supercollider.github.io/contributing/index.md

 For each pull request, you should first update your fork to match upstream (not needed, but it helps guard against conflicts):

-    git checkout master # switch to master branch git pull upstream master # download the latest and the greatest git push origin master # update your fork on GitHub
+    git checkout develop # switch to develop branch git pull upstream develop # download the latest and the greatest git push origin develop # update your fork on GitHub

 To start a new branch:

-    git checkout master # make sure your new branch is based off master, not something else! git checkout -b topic/my-great-improvement
+    git checkout develop # make sure your new branch is based off develop, not something else! git checkout -b topic/my-great-improvement
     # add and commit your changes
     git push origin topic/my-great-improvement